-Tether Anchor Loop
+Tether Anchor Loop -If Equipped

-If your coach has a dinette, it may be equipped with a child seat tether anchor loop located on the floor or wall directly behind the forward facing dinette seat.
+If your coach has a dinette, it may be equipped with a child seat tether anchor loop located on the floor directly behind the forward facing dinette seat. or behind the forward facing dinette seat back cushion.